mwajdzik/java/concurrency/README.md

 ### Data Race
-Problem that occurs when two or more concurrent threads access the same memory location and at least one thread is modifying it
+Problem that occurs when two or more concurrent threads access the same memory location and at least one thread is modifying it.
+Eg. two threads increasing a counter.

 ### Critical Section
 Code segment that accesses a shared resource.
 Keep protected sections of code as short as possible.
+Use: synchronized, or locks (eg. ReentrantLock).

 ### Mutex (Lock)
 Mechanism to implement mutual exclusion.
 Only one thread or process can possess at a time.
 Limits access to critical section.